Paywall and SEO: Types and Implementation Guide

 • IP verification – Fortunately, Google provides a JSON with the IP addresses it uses to search the internet.
 This makes it easy and safe to check if a visitor is actually Google and decide what kind of content to show them on the website.

 Based on my experience the best way and the most secure is by cross-checking the user-agent and the IP of the request.
-If the publisher is more conversion oriented I would suggest a JavaScript paywall because of the flexability but at the same time monitor the session without enabled JS and if they increase should be taken some action in this direction.
+If the publisher is more conversion-oriented oriented I would suggest a JavaScript paywall because of the flexibility.

 No Archive tag